ministryofjustice/analytical-platform-tools-operator/README.md

 [![GoDoc](https://godoc.org/github.com/ministryofjustice/analytical-platform-tools-operator?status.svg)](https://godoc.org/github.com/ministryofjustice/analytical-platform-tools-operator)
 [![GitHub release](https://img.shields.io/github/release/ministryofjustice/analytical-platform-tools-operator.svg)](https://GitHub.com/ministryofjustice/analytical-platform-tools-operator/releases/)

 The "Tools" operator will enable the [control panel](https://github.com/ministryofjustice/analytics-platform-control-panel/tree/main/controlpanel) to communicate with it using standard REST API calls.
-It's function will be to list, create and delete tools required by the MoJ Data Analysts, and at the time of writing this README were limited to:
+It's function will be to list, create and delete tools required by the MoJ Data Analysts.
+The tools at the time of writing this were limited to:

 - [JupyterLab](https://jupyter.org/)